Here are the best ways to unclog a bathtub drain

 When the wait time is finished, you will want to run cold water down the drain (unless the product specifies otherwise in the instructions) and take note of how fast the water is draining out of the tub.
 If there has been no significant improvement in the water draining, there could be a bigger issue, and it’s time to move to the last step.

 If you’ve tried all the ideas above and nothing has gotten rid of your bathtub drain issue, it’s time to call in a professional plumber.
 You did your best, and you should be proud.
-Calling a plumber is the last resort, but if none of these ideas worked to remove your stubborn clogs, then it’s time to call a pro.
+Of course, calling a plumber is the last resort, but if none of these ideas worked to remove your stubborn clogs, then it’s time to call a pro.

 Use the link below to find a reputable plumber in your area to come and assess what has happened.